 Treatment may reduce the severity and duration of illness and depending on your symptoms may include weakening the virus and/or pain relief.

-If you think your elders may have Shingles, please speak with your doctor immediately for appropriate treatment to help reduce the severity and duration of your symptoms.
+If you think you may have shingles, please speak with your doctor as soon as possible.
+They may prescribe appropriate medicines to help reduce the severity and duration of your symptoms.

 • Keep the rash clean and dry to reduce the risk of infection